Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Sequential Censoring Problem Formulation

 Therefore, the joint probability distribution function under ${\cal H}_{0}$ and ${\cal H}_{1}$ becomes

-where, $I_{\{0\le{\zeta_{1j}}\le{\zeta_{2j}}...\le{\zeta_{nj}}\}}$ is again the indicator function.
+where $I_{\{0\le{\zeta_{1j}}\le{\zeta_{2j}}...\le{\zeta_{nj}}\}}$ is again the indicator function.

-The local probability of false alarm and the ASN under ${\cal H}_{0}$ in this work are similar to the one that is considered in \cite{WK} and \cite{XZ}.
-The difference is that in \cite{XZ}, if the cognitive radio does not reach a decision after $N$ samples, it employs a single threshold decision policy to give a final decision about the presence or absence of the cognitive radio.
-Henceforth, with a small modification we can use the results in \cite{XZ} for our analysis.
-Further, since in our work the distribution of $x_{ij}$ under ${\cal H}_{1}$ is exponential like the one under ${\cal H}_{0}$, unlike \cite{XZ} where the primary user signal is assumed to be deterministic, we can also use the above approach to derive analytical expressions for the local probability of detection, the ASN under ${\cal H}_{1}$, and the censoring rate.
+The derivation of the local probability of false alarm and the ASN under ${\cal H}_{0}$ in this work are similar to the ones considered in \cite{XZ} and \cite{WK}.
+The difference is that in \cite{XZ}, if the cognitive radio does not reach a decision after $N$ samples, it employs a single threshold decision policy to give a final decision about the presence or absence of the cognitive radio, while in our work, no decision is sent in case none of the upper and lower thresholds are crossed.
+Hence, to avoid introducing a cumbersome detailed derivation of each parameter, we can use the results in \cite{XZ} for our analysis with a small modification.
+However, note that the problem formulation in this work is essentially different from the one in \cite{XZ}.
+Further, since in our work the distribution of $x_{ij}$ under ${\cal H}_{1}$ is exponential like the one under ${\cal H}_{0}$, unlike \cite{XZ}, we can also use the same approach to derive analytical expressions for the local probability of detection, the ASN under ${\cal H}_{1}$, and the censoring rate.

-Denoting $E_{n}$ to be the event where $a_{i}<\zeta_{ij}<b_{i},~i=1,...,n-1$ and $\zeta_{nj}\ge{b_{n}}$, (\ref{pf}) becomes \cite{XZ},
+Denoting $E_{n}$ to be the event where $a_{i}<\zeta_{ij}<b_{i},~i=1,...,n-1$ and $\zeta_{nj}\ge{b_{n}}$, (\ref{pf}) becomes

 where the analytical expression for $Pr(E_{n}|{\cal H}_{0})$ is derived in Appendix~\ref{prenh0}.

 Similarly for the local probability of detection, we have